micahwoods/micahwoods.github.io/_posts/2020-07-08-variation-in-humus-from-point-to-point-same-green.md

 That portion of soil organic matter is excluded because it is not measured.
 Those big chunks of organic matter are removed from the sample prior to testing by passing the sample through a 2 mm sieve.
 And there is a good reason for that.

-This small material is humus, and it meets the definition of soil organic matter in the [Soil Science Society of America's glossary](https://www.soils.org/publications/soils-glossary).
+This small material that does get tested is humus, and it meets the definition of soil organic matter in the [Soil Science Society of America's glossary](https://www.soils.org/publications/soils-glossary).

 **soil organic matter:** *The organic fraction of the soil exclusive of undecayed plant and animal residues.
 See also* **humus**.